jaredboice/daniel-san/README.md

     events: [] // future balance projections stored here };
 ```
+**Pro Tip**

-When applying the ADJUST_AMOUNT specialAdjustments for rules with multi-currency data, the following property is useful:
+When applying the ADJUST_AMOUNT specialAdjustment for rules with multi-currency data, the following property is useful:

--   `context: RULE_CONTEXT` _(applies the adjustment to the context of the original rule's currencySymbol)_
+-   `context: RULE_CONTEXT` _(applies the adjustment in the context of the original rule's currencySymbol)_

 options in the above scenario include:

 -   `context: RULE_CONTEXT` _(default value)_
--   `context: EVENT_CONTEXT` _(applies the context of the final converted currency value via the currencySymbol on the master controller)_
+-   `context: EVENT_CONTEXT` _(applies the adjustment in the context of the final converted currency value via the currencySymbol on the master controller)_

 -all constants are available for import-

-##Time**
+##Time

 timeStart and timeEnd are optional fields for the master controller context (at the root level of the danielSan object).
 Any events that fall outside of those beginning and end time values will be discarded.

 timeStart is optional at the rule level as well.
-However, timeEnd is calculated for you when applying any of the following time-span fields (individually or combined) to a rule:
+However, in this context, timeEnd is calculated for you, specifically when applying any of the following time-span fields (individually or combined) to a rule:

 -   `spanningMinutes: 30` _(adds 30 minutes to the event timespan)_
 -   `spanningHours: 3` _(adds 3 hours to the event timespan)_